kangyuzhe666/ZYNQ7010-7020_AD9363/README.md

 [中文](./README_CN.md)
 ##  Open source SDR hardware based on ZYNQ+AD936X

 ## The preliminary development work has been completed and the product has entered the trial production stage.
-Please contact the email address: 1399109998@qq.com for the purchase of finished products.
+Please contact the email address: 1399109998@qq.com for the finished products.

 Project introduction video:
 - https://www.youtube.com/watch?v=Qk-M8yRsKvs